nenovrak/The-Arrowhead-Framework-Quick-Reference/README.md

 The purpose of the *TokenGeneration* functionality is to create session control functionality through the Core Systems.
 The output is an ArrowheadToken that validates the Service Consumer system when it will try to access the Service from another Application System (Service Provider).
 This Token shall be primarily generated during the orchestration process and only released to the Service Consumer when all affected Core Systems are notified and agreed to the to-be-established Service connection.

 This System (in line with all core Systems) utilizes the X.509 certificate Common Name naming convention in order to work.
-This means that the CN is structured as it is described in the generic G4.0 System-of-System Design Document (SoSDD).
+This means that the CN is structured as it is described in the generic G4.0 System-of-System Design Document (SoSDD). <<-- REPLACE THIS WITH INFO FROM THIS DOCUMENT (Or a link to an Markdown file)!